It was in the early 80s and 90s when digital art laid the foundation for computer graphics as we know them today.

 - Steep learning curve with a comprehensive set of features and effects

-- Unexpected error during export that needs you to be careful of saving your work
+- Unexpected error during export that requires you to be careful about saving your work

 - Lacks expressions or scripting to automate things that could be keyframe animated

-Figma is undoubtedly the designer’s first choice when it comes to flexibility in prototyping.
+Figma is undoubtedly the designer’s first choice regarding flexibility in prototyping.
 Although Figma has a subscription model similar to Adobe XD, there are many striking features that make it a better option.

-Besides web and mobile app prototyping, Figma offers seamless collaboration features that improved the possibilities of working remotely.
+Besides web and mobile app prototyping, Figma offers seamless collaboration features that improve the possibilities of working remotely.

 Unlike Adobe XD, the desktop app for Figma is completely free, except for the cloud feature.

 Some designers may prefer Balsamiq over Figma, but its “charge per space” pricing is unforgiving.
 Whereas, Figma offers unlimited projects at significantly cheaper subscriptions.

 Platform: Web-based, Windows, macOS, Supporting browsers on Linux and Mobile platforms